SomonSikder/react-worker-hireing/README.md

 # Hire Your Worker

-This is live project link (https://github.com/facebook/create-react-app).
+This is live website link (https://affectionate-feynman-432c76.netlify.app/).

 * This site could be use for worker hire.
 * You can select whoever you want to hire.